civiform/docs/docs/user-manual/civiform-admin-guide/set-pre-screener.md

 # Set a program as the pre-screener

 You can mark one program as the pre-screener (aka intake form).
-The pre-screener is pinned to the top of the programs page for applicants in a special **Find services** section.
+The pre-screener is pinned to the top of the programs page for applicants in a special **Get Started** section.
 After the applicant submits the pre-screener, programs they may be eligible for are displayed to them based on their answers.
 For that reason, you may want to use the pre-screener feature in combination with specifying eligibility conditions on non-pre-screener programs.

 ![](../../.gitbook/assets/find-benefits.png)